 • Price Convergence.
 Hourly and daily price differences between the Day-Ahead and Real-Time Energy Markets fluctuate continuously and substantially from positive to negative.
-The difference between the average day-ahead and real-time prices was -\$0.06 per MWh in 2017 and \$0.06 per MWh in 2018.
+The difference between the average day-ahead and real-time prices was \$1.07 per MWh in the first three months of 2018 and -\$0.52 per MWh in the first three months of 2019.
 The difference between average day-ahead and real-time prices, by itself, is not a measure of the competitiveness or effectiveness of the Day-Ahead Energy Market.